RomanCast/SinGAN_for_Inpainting/README.md

 # SinGAN for Image Inpainting

 This repo is implementing SinGAN for Image Inpainting.
 It builds mostly on the [original SinGAN repository](https://github.com/tamarott/SinGAN), implements different initialisation strategies and contains an implementation of SinGAN with Partial Convolutions, with code to downsample masks for each scale.
+A few changes have been made to adapt its use to the task of inpainting: new initialization methods in `functions.py`, modified model that uses partial convolutions (files containing the word `partial`).

 To run training on an image (make sure you have a GPU), you will first need to downgrade PyTorch: